Flight review tips for Canadian RPAS pilots.

 Major errors lead to an undesired RPA state or a reduced safety margin.
 This error type leads to an outcome that “detracts measurably from the successful achievement” of a defined aim within your flight operation.
 A series of major errors might be regarded as a more serious grade of error discussed below.

 Critical errors lead to an undesired RPA state or compromise in safety.
-These include: non-compliance with CARS; serious deviation from SOPs; a pattern of repeated improper error management; a failure to recognize threats that put the RPA in an undesired or unsafe state; repeated major errors; or deviation from the expected performance criteria for the flight operation.
+These include: non-compliance with Canadian Aviation Regulations (CARS); serious deviation from SOPs; a pattern of repeated improper error management; a failure to recognize threats that put the RPA in an undesired or unsafe state; repeated major errors; or deviation from the expected performance criteria for the flight operation.
 Critical errors will lead to failure in your flight review.

 Know and understand this error framework before you book your flight review.